National Conference Awards

 QUALIFYING CRITERIA

-The initiative must be innovative to the sector and/or your workplace, and must have resulted in demonstrable change that benefitted the stakeholders involved.
+The overarching qualifying criteria is that the initiative submitted is innovative to the sector and/or your workplace, and that it resulted in demonstrable change that benefitted the stakeholders involved.

 This initiative must have been implemented, and not be solely research or a study.

-It may showcase an idea that was already implemented in other industries, communities or countries, as long as you have adapted and refined it to solve a challenge related to your clinical practice and/or stakeholders.
+However, it may be something that was already implemented in other industries, communities or countries, that you adapted and refined to solve a challenge related to your clinical practice and/or stakeholders involved in that practice.
+The initiative must have been delivered within the previous 5 years of the submission cut-off date.

 HOW TO SUBMIT

-- The background to the initiative
+1. The background to the initiative

-- The action taken through the initiative
+1. The action taken through the initiative

-- The impact the initiative had
+1. The impact the initiative had

-HOW IT WILL BE SCORED & AWARDED
+HOW IT WILL BE SCORED AND AWARDED

-- How big was the problem you were trying to solve?
+• How big was the problem you were trying to solve?

-- How unique is your initiative?
+• How unique is your initiative?

-- How easy was it to implement your initiative?
+• How easy was it to implement?

-- How many people and/or practices benefitted from this initiative?
+• How many people and/or practices benefitted from this initiative?

-- Can it be scaled for the benefit of others?
+• Can it be scaled for the benefit of others?

 PRIZE